 COVID-19 | Defending Workers’ Rights and Livelihoods in the Time of the Pandemic

-MSN is working closely with labour and women’s rights organizations and trade unions in Central America, Mexico and Asia, and with allies at the international level to ensure that workers' safety, incomes and rights are protected throughout the duration of this crisis and beyond.
+MSN is working closely with labour and women’s rights organizations and trade unions in Central America, Mexico and Asia, and with allies at the international level, to ensure that workers' health, incomes and rights are protected throughout the duration of this crisis and beyond.

-MSN is joining with others in the Clean Clothes Campaign (CCC) global network in calling on governments, international financial institutions, brands, and other stakeholders to take a series of actions to mitigate the immediate and long-term impacts of the COVID-19 pandemic on workers in global supply chains, and to ensure that workers have access to a living wage and a more resilient social safety net, moving forward.
+As part of the Clean Clothes Campaign global network, we have been calling on governments, international financial institutions, brands, and other stakeholders to take a series of actions to mitigate the immediate and long-term impacts of the COVID-19 pandemic on workers in global supply chains, and to ensure that workers have access to a living wage and a more resilient social safety net, moving forward.